page title icon Embrace the Suck In Life And Business (A Mini Book Review)

 On the Other Side of Failure Is Success

-What Gleeson wrote in his book about failure served as a good reminder to me that it is OK to fail (if we learn from the failure).
+What Gleeson wrote in his book about failure served as a good reminder to me that it is OK to fail (if we learn from failure).

 I also believe dealing with failure and sucky things are work-outs for your mind.
 When you have to embrace the suck and deal with it, you are working out the muscle of dealing with uncomfortable situations.
 The more you do it, the easier it will become (like public speaking!).